georgeparisis/georgeparisis.github.io/_pages/projects.md

 <br>
 In this project we develop software that will enhance the motor controllers manufactured by SEL by adding Industry 4.0 and cloud-based services, enabling the following features; a secure web interface, embedded in the product, that enables service personnel to configure and commission a motor controller, remotely, through a standard web browser and, on-site, through a mobile handheld device; a web service to connect to single or multiple devices over the Internet, enabling remote diagnostics and fault-finding; a telemetry service for streaming operating data from the motor controller to the cloud for on-line and off-line viewing, aggregation and storage.

-**2021: *RaptorQ-based data transport for low earth orbit Satellite Constellations*, funded by GEANT Innovation Programme (€30,000).**
+**2021: *RaptorQ-based data transport for low earth orbit Satellite Constellations*, funded by GÉANT Innovation Programme (€30,000).**
 <br>
 Very large constellations of Low Earth Orbit (LEO) satellites are currently being deployed; private companies (e.g., SpaceX, OneWeb) lead the race and billion-dollar investments are already in place.
 This will give rise to unprecedented wide-area network deployments that will provide 100% geographic coverage and exhibit a unique combination of characteristics.
 This project will be a first step towards rethinking data transport for LEO satellite networks.